NathanJepson/SimpleCPU/README.md

 # Note
-Mike's CPU project went further than I did, up to and including building a Python assembler.
+Mike's CPU project has many additions including a Python assembler.
 Check out his main page here: http://www.simplecpudesign.com/

 Scroll down and you can see the further expansions he made to this project under the section